Patrycja1311/Codewars/README.md

 # Codewars Python Solutions
-This is a place where I put my CodeWars solutions.
+This is a place where I put my Codewars solutions.
 ## Kata 8 kyu
 | Katas | Subject | Codewars Link
 | --- | --- | ---|